matiesandrevi/RoboticaUVic-LinearRegression/README.md

-# Pattern Recognition Assignments 1: Linear Regression
+# Pattern Recognition: Linear Regression
 UVic Robotics Master.
 Perception.
-Homework 4.

 ## Instructions

 Clone this repository and write code to complete the assignments.
 When